BryanWilhite/Blog/presentation/entry/2018/2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links.md

 ---json
 {
   "documentId": 0,
-  "title": "“There are at least 🖐 five services that can process your static &lt;form&gt; for you” and other Tweeted links…", "documentShortName": "2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links", "fileName": "index.html",
+  "title": "“There are at least 🖐 five services that can process your static `<form>` for you” and other Tweeted links…", "documentShortName": "2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links", "fileName": "index.html",
   "path": "./entry/2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links",